Shopify/checkout-sheet-kit-react-native/README.md

 }
 ```

-See [Usage with the Storefront API](#usage-with-the-storefront-api) below on how
+See [usage with the Storefront API](#usage-with-the-storefront-api) below for details on how
-to get a checkout URL to pass to the kit.
+to obtain a checkout URL to pass to the kit.

 > [!NOTE]
 > The recommended usage of the library is through a